 - Look at your comments on blog posts and social media they might give you a few clues

 Appeal to a need – Rachel Miller, from One Crazy House, has a fantastic e-book, Going Viral on Social Media.
 She states that our readers have three primary needs.
 1. Missing Information 2.
 Loss & Reward 3.
 Emotional Connection.
-Use your affiliate products to meet one of these primary needs and you will get then to buy quicker!
+Use your affiliate products to meet one of these primary needs, and you will get them to buy quickly!

 Affiliate Marketing Programs

-Amazon – anything and everything but very small payout
+Amazon – anything and everything but a very small payout

 Shareasale – wide variety easy to use, very responsive customer service

 Flex Offers – medium-sized variety but top-notch companies, easy to use, very responsive customer service

 Click Bank – ebooks and digital products